To improve the lives of people with dementia by 2025, the UK government must:

 - Increase funding for research.

-Right now, dementia costs the UK economy £26bn each year – projected to grow to £30bn by 2025.
-If government put the equivalent of 1% of this toward research - £260m – it would triple current investment in dementia research.
+Right now, dementia costs the UK economy £25bn each year – projected to grow to £30bn by 2030.
+If government put the equivalent of 1% of this toward research - £250m – it would more than triple current investment in dementia research.

 This would help accelerate the search for breakthrough treatments to improve the lives of people with dementia.

 - Drive a movement of people to make research breakthroughs possible.

 Thanks to funding increases from government and funders like Alzheimer’s Research UK, the number of dementia researchers doubled between 2008/09 and 2014/15.

 This led to a nearly doubling of the speed of research discoveries.
 These include the discovery of new genes driving Alzheimer’s that are directing the search for new treatments today.

 However, there is still progress to be made: for every dementia researcher there are four cancer researchers.